arielabade/carbon/README.md

 - 🔁 Reproducibility through complete ETL steps
 - 📈 Scientific rigor in metric evaluation and cross-model comparison

+# 📝 Notes

+    This project was developed as part of a research initiative and was accepted for presentation at an international conference in Portugal.
+    To access the full paper, feel free to contact me via email: arielabadebandeira@gmail.com

+    One of the main challenges during development was finding comparable research papers with similar approaches and consistent evaluation metrics.

+    Another significant difficulty was obtaining reliable and publicly available genomic datasets, especially for cross-testing against other models.

+    Most related studies used in-house datasets and unfortunately did not provide access to their training or testing data, nor the full implementation details.
+    As a result, it was difficult to establish fair comparisons or assess how well those external models actually performed in practice.

 📬 For more information, contact: **arielabadebandeira@gmail.com**